mintbanshee/BookBrowser/README.md

 These features extend the assignment into a more complete and user-friendly application.

+---

+# 🧪 Assignment 5 – Enhancements & Debugging

-# 🌿 Enhancements & Debugging Journey
+## 🌿 Enhancements & Debugging Journey

 This project was further expanded to explore testing, debugging workflows, and Angular Server Side Rendering (SSR).
 The following highlights key issues encountered and how they were resolved.

----

 ## 📦 Assignment Requirements

 This assignment (Angular Assignment 5) focuses on optimizing our code, little fixes, upgrades and additions as well we testing, debugging, Server Side Rendering and more.
 - choose an existing Angular assignment project to optimize